Vitamin B1 (thiamine or aneurine):

 - DNA synthesis

-- Promotes the efficiency of the nervous system
+- Promotes nervous system efficiency

-- Prevents or decreases hair loss
+- Prevents or reduces hair loss

 The consequences of a deficiency are :